mlcommons/algorithmic-efficiency/COMPETITION_RULES.md

    The form is sent to the working group chairs, who will process your Submission.
 Failure to complete the proper Submission Forms will results in disqualification of your Submission.
 At the close of the Submission Period, your GitHub repository must be public.

-4. **Define the batch sizes for held-out workloads.** Once the held-out workloads have been sampled, you have until the "Deadline for specifying the Submission batch sizes for held-out workloads" to define the batch sizes for the held-out workloads via the `get_batch_size` function of your submission.
-5. **Report Results.** Prior to the Deadline for self-reporting results, run your Submission on either the qualification set or the full benchmark set and report the results.
+4. **Report Results.** Prior to the Deadline for self-reporting results, run your Submission on either the qualification set or the full benchmark set and report the results.
 You must report your scores by uploading all unmodified logs that the benchmarking codebase automatically generates in a separate `/results` directory within the `/submission` folder f your Submission's GitHub repository.

 ## Submission Conditions